Splunk

 $time = $sec + "." + $ms;

-# Specify the log source type
+# Set the log source type

 $sourcetype = "_json";

-# Add other HEC metadata fields if available in the event data
+# Add HEC metadata fields if available

 if $Hostname $host = $Hostname;